-Furthermore, the bill mandates a report from the commissioner of revenue by January 15, 2026, detailing the operation of the rebate program, including challenges faced during the application process and recommendations for improvement.
-The report will also evaluate any third-party vendors involved in the program and outline the anticipated programming for the lottery system.
-The bill specifies that no funds allocated for the rebate certificates can be used for preparing the report, and this reporting requirement will expire either on December 31, 2026, or upon submission of the report, whichever comes first.
+Additionally, the bill requires the commissioner of revenue to submit a report by January 15, 2026, detailing the operation of the rebate program, including challenges faced during the application process and recommendations for improvement.
+The report will also evaluate any third-party vendors involved in the program.
+The bill specifies that no funds allocated for rebates can be used for preparing the report, and the reporting requirement will expire either on December 31, 2026, or upon submission of the report, whichever comes first.

 Statutes affected: Introduction: 289A.51